What is Wound Dehiscence?

 African Americans and those having a history of keloid scarring must have their wounds monitored closely so that sutures can be removed promptly to reduce keloid formation.
 The risk of keloid formation is also higher if the wound dehisces due to premature removal of sutures.
 It is difficult to be precise on timing, which is why diligently watching the healing process is vital if keloid formation is to be avoided.

-Existence of foreign object in the wound
+The existence of foreign object in the wound

 Any wound should be thoroughly cleaned and, if necessary, debrided to remove all foreign material from it.
 Foreign objects may include wood or metal splinters, glass shards, bone fragments, thorns, gravel, hair, cloth fibers, etc. If external items are not detected during the initial assessment, and the wound is closed, they can present problems such as bleeding, inflammation, infection, and excessive pain.